-- B. Work with the State to formulate strategies to educate owners of individual fuel oil tanks on the proper maintenance of these tanks and preventative measures to prevent accidental spills - C. Continue to work with the Prince William County Health Department in testing well water within the Town so that contaminated wells may be identified and corrective action taken - D. Investigate methods of supporting and/or advocating water conservation within the Town including public education and amendments to the Town's building code - GOAL Restore North Fork Creek to its natural state
+- B. Work with the State to formulate strategies to educate owners of individual fuel oil tanks on the proper maintenance of these tanks and preventative measures to prevent accidental spills - C. Continue to work with the Prince William County Health Department in testing well water within the Town so that contaminated wells may be identified and corrective action taken - D. Advocate water conservation within the Town through public education and amendments to the Town's building code.
+Investigate methods of supporting and/or advocating water conservation within the Town including public education and amendments to the Town's building code - GOAL Restore North Fork Creek to its natural state

-- A. Work with the Prince William County Planning Department to investigate land use management techniques and modifications to public infrastructure during development of parcels near North Fork creek which will bring the creek back to its original state during 2008/2009 - B. Work with the Prince William County Department of Public Works, Watershed Division to repair the North Fork Creek through state and local riparian restoration programs during 2008/2009 - GOAL Pursue strategies to reduce existing pollution sources which degrade surface and groundwater and the aesthetic quality of the Town.
+- A. Work with the Prince William County Planning Department to investigate land use management techniques and modifications to public infrastructure during development of parcels near North Fork creek which will bring the creek back to its original state during 2008/2009 - B. Work with the Prince William County Department of Public Works, Watershed Division to repair the North Fork Creek through state and local riparian restoration programs during 2008/2009 - A. Continue working with the Prince William County Planning Department to investigate land use management techniques which will aid in the restoration of North Fork Creek. - B. Continue working with the Prince William County Department of Public Works, Watershed Division to identify restoration programs and funding sources to restore North Fork Creek. - GOAL Pursue strategies to reduce existing pollution sources which degrade surface and groundwater and the aesthetic quality of the Town.

-- A. Ensure proper BMP maintenance and inspection through the implementation of a BMP maintenance program.
+- A. Ensure proper BMP maintenance and inspection through the use of BMP maintenance agreements. the implementation of a BMP maintenance program.
 Investigate whether the function could be best performed through the Town or by agreement with Prince William County.
 Coordinate with owners of existing BMP facilities which do not have maintenance and inspection programs to set up such a program to ensure that existing BMP facilities are performing their functions.
 This work will be completed in 2008 - B. Work with property owners to remove and mitigate existing sources of pollution, including underground storage tanks, during the redevelopment process.
 Work with the VWCB to address immediate threats posed by pollution sources within the Town.
-This work will be completed in 2009 - C. Work with the Prince William County Health Department to identify the occurrence of malfunctioning septic systems and investigate remediation or removal options.
+This work will be completed in 2009

+- C. Work with the Prince William County Health Department to identify the occurrence of malfunctioning septic systems and investigate remediation or removal options.
 This work will be completed in 2009 - D. Work with pertinent agencies to stem and clean up the illegal dumping of waste on public or private property within the Town.
-The goal is to have all illegal dumping sites cleared by 2010

-E. Investigate the feasibility of public education programs aimed at reducing the incidence of preventable non-point and point source pollution, such as the over-application of fertilizers and pesticides and above ground storage tank spills, before they enter the environment.
+The goal is to have all illegal dumping sites cleared by 2010 - E. Investigate the feasibility of public education programs aimed at reducing the incidence of preventable non-point and point source pollution, such as the over-application of fertilizers and pesticides and above ground storage tank spills, before they enter the environment.
 This work will be completed in 2009